 Community pharmacies will continue to access imatinib (Imatinib-Rex) though their usual supply channels.
 Any community pharmacy dispensing funded imatinib can claim reimbursement in the usual way.

-Glivec brand imatinib will remain XPharm until it is delisted at the end of November 2023.
-From 1 December 2023 Imatinib-Rex will be listed as the sole supplied brand of fully funded imatinib.
+Glivec brand imatinib remained XPharm until it was delisted at the end of November 2023.
+From 1 December 2023 Imatinib-Rex was listed as the sole supplied brand of fully funded imatinib.

 Changes to registration of imatinib (Imatinib-Rex brand):

 Imatinib-Rex has been registered by Medsafe for the GIST indication (in addition to the indications for which it is already registered, including for the treatment of people with CML).

 After changing to Rex-Imatinib, people will need to take their prescription to a pharmacy to have it filled.
 They will no longer receive Glivec deliveries.